|

 Simplified Chinese characters - Wikipedia

-Simplified Chinese characters are one of two standardized character sets widely used to write the Chinese language, with the other being traditional characters.
+Simplified Chinese characters are one of two standardized character sets used to write the Chinese language, with the other being traditional characters.
+Their widespread adoption during the 20th century was part of efforts by the People’s Republic of China (PRC) to promote literacy.
+[1]

 Simplified vs. Traditional Chinese: How They Differ and Which You ...